s-esna/mean-blogs/README.md

 In order to get a JWT:

-1. Login to the webapp
+1. Log into the webapp

 2. Open developer tools in your browser (F12)